aleynaalemdar/My_Java_Practices/README.md

 I'm excited to share my coding achievements and showcase the skills I've developed through these studies.

-Thank you for visiting my repository, and happy coding
+Thank you for visiting my repository, and wish you happy coding!!